ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 ### Structure of a modular TypeScript codebase:

 So now, let's get started with creating multiple JS files from each module.
 This is a bit tricky, so I will start with a simpler codebase with a single module, `src/AnimalLib/`, which is consumed by `src/main2.ts`.
-On transpilation, these become `build/AnimalLib-min.js` and `build/main2-min.js`, respectively.
-The HTML file `index2.html` will import them (in the correct order):
+On transpilation, these become `build/AnimalLib.bundle.js` and `build/main2.bundle.js`, respectively.
+The HTML file `index2.html` will import them:

 ```html
 <!-- src/index2.html -->